ReactiveX/rxjs/EXPERIMENTAL_NOTES.md

 - `map` no longer supports `thisArg`
 - `map` no longer sync throws if passed a non-function
 - `filter` no longer supports `thisArg`.
+- `combineAll` no longer accepts the selector or the scheduler

 ## Fixes that are breaking changes to some